Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 React
 reactive programming
 recursion
-regex https://regexlearn.com/
-register
-release channels = offer a trade-off between feature availability and stability https://support.google.com/chrome/a/answer/9027636?hl=en https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels
+red / blue deployment -- compatibility window = period, measured either in elapsed time or number of releases, where all versions of a component released during this window must be compatible with all components of the current version, and vice versa. regex https://regexlearn.com/ register release channels = offer a trade-off between feature availability and stability https://support.google.com/chrome/a/answer/9027636?hl=en https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels